redis/redis-rcp/RCP11.md

 5. I'll write a first implementation of the data type for users to test in real world to find new possible issues.

+Triva
+---

+This proposal originates from an user hint:

+During the morning (CEST) of May 20th 2016 I was spending some time in the `#redis` channel on IRC.
+At some point Timothy Downs, nickname *forkfork* wrote the following messages:

+    <forkfork> the module I'm planning on doing is to add a transaction log style data type - meaning that a very large number of subscribers can do something like pub sub without a lot of redis memory growth
+    <forkfork> subscribers keeping their position in a message queue rather than having redis maintain where each consumer is up to and duplicating messages per subscriber

+Now this is not very far from what Apache Kafka provides, from the point of view of an abstract data structure.
+At the same time it is somewhat similar to what Redis lists and Pub/Sub already provide in one way or the other.
+All this functionality overlapping in the past prevented me from considering such a data structure.

+However after Timothy message I started to think about it.
+Such a simple data structure actually allows users to model problems using Redis that are currently very hard to model both using lists and Pub/Sub.